 1.1.
 All equipment shall be calibrated before its initial use and then calibrated as often as necessary and in any case in the month before type approval testing.
 The calibration methods to be used are described in this appendix.

 1.2.
-Normally the series of temperatures which are mentioned first shall be used.
-The series of temperatures within square brackets may alternatively be used.
+The temperatures in paragraphs 2.1.1., 2.2.1., 2.2.2., 2.3.3., and 2.3.4. of this appendix should preferably be used.
+The temperatures in square brackets in those paragraphs may be used as an option.

 2. Calibration of the enclosure